College of Arts and Humanities

 There are opportunities in the department for undergraduate students to get involved in doing research.
 Students interested in research in linguistics should submit a resume and/or project proposal to the undergraduate advisor or to an appropriate faculty member.
 Attempts will be made to match students with appropriate faculty advisors.
 The possibility of doing research is not guaranteed for every student, but will depend on the student's skills and the availability and willingness of a faculty member to direct the project.

-Students seeking an in-depth research experience doing fieldwork have an opportunity to participate in the Summer Field School (languagescience.umd.edu/summer-field-school) at UMD's Guatemala Field Station.
+Students seeking an in-depth research experience doing fieldwork have an opportunity to participate in the Summer Field School (https://languagescience.umd.edu/beyond-umd/guatemala-field-station) at UMD's Guatemala Field Station.

 Student Societies and Professional Organizations